dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

     A third selection model is the combination of these two models.
 </div>

 When applied to whole genome sequencing data across all cancers in The Cancer Genome Atlas (TCGA), CINner can infer selection parameters for individual chromosome arms.
-These selection parameters strongly correlate with the gene imbalance on each arm, indicating that selection rates inferred from CINner are estimates of the combined effects of genes located on different genomic regions.
+These selection parameters strongly correlate with the gene imbalance on each arm from [Davoli et al.](https://www.cell.com/fulltext/S0092-8674(13)01287-7), indicating that selection rates inferred from CINner are estimates of the combined effects of genes located on different genomic regions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">